So many of us want to know, what is the white stuff on Cheddar cheese?

 With that being said, this probably doesn’t stop you from worrying about mold.

-In fact, you’re no doubt used to purchasing your favorite cheddar and noticing that it does mold.
+You’re no doubt used to purchasing your favorite cheddar and noticing that it does mold.

 And more often than not, this occurs well before the use-by date.